A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: model analysis

-For $\alpha=0.8$, MR curves consist of two segments.
-At low temperatures, they drop down first in the first segment (almost invisible at extremely low temperatures like 5K and 10K), then gradually rise in the second segment, as shown in Fig.\ref{fig:v2MR}(b).
-At high temperatures, MR curves drop down rapidly in the first segment and slower in the second segment, as shown in Fig.\ref{fig:v2MR}(e).
-The distinct MR behaviors in these segments stem from the growing patterns of magnetization.
-The first segment aligns with the rapidly increasing magnetization leading to a quick AHA rise and thus enhancing the negative slope of NMR.
-The second segment, corresponding to saturated magnetization, indicates a relatively stable AHA, lessening its impact on the negative slope of MR. This type of NMR is similar to that found in materials such as $\rm SrIrO_3$~\cite{jaiswal2023giant} and $\rm Ni_{0.8}\rm Fe_{0.2}$~\cite{jiang2021sign}, suggesting our proposed mechanism may underlie these observations.
+\textbf{Soft magnets: }{\boldmath $\alpha=0.8$}.
+The MR curves consist of two segments.
+At low temperatures, they initially decrease in the first segment (almost invisible at extremely low temperatures like 5 K and 10 K), followed by a gradual increase in the second segment, as depicted in Fig. \ref{fig:v2MR}(b).
+At high temperatures, MR curves exhibit a rapid decrease in the first segment followed by a slower decrease in the second segment, as illustrated in Fig. \ref{fig:v2MR}(e).
+The distinct MR behaviors in the two segments stem from the growth patterns of magnetization.
+The first segment aligns with the rapidly increasing magnetization which leads to a quick AHA rise and thus enhances the negative slope of NMR.
+The second segment corresponds to the saturated magnetization that indicates a relatively stable AHA, lessening its impact on the negative slope of MR. This type of NMR resembles that found in materials such as $\rm SrIrO_3$~\cite{jaiswal2024giant} and $\rm Ni_{0.8}\rm Fe_{0.2}$~\cite{jiang2021sign}, suggesting that our proposed mechanism may underlie these observations.